GWilloughby99/Stop-and-search-figures-year-ending-March-2020/docs/index.md

 A useful way of analysing the numbers is the rate per 1,000.

-Annually, stop and searches for all Black and ethnic minorities (BME) have been increasing.
+Annually, stop and searches for all Black, Asian and ethnic minorities (BAME) have been increasing.

 Compared to last year,